Healthcare Provider BLS Certification Exam

 You’ve completed the Healthcare Provider BLS Course, reinforcing your ability to perform high-quality CPR, manage airways, and respond effectively in critical situations.
 Now, it’s time to take the next step and complete your certification exam.

-50 Questions – A mix of multiple-choice and true/false, covering all key HCP BLS topics.
+• 55 Questions – Multiple-choice and true/false, covering all key HCP BLS topics.

-75% Passing Score – That’s what it takes to earn your Official Healthcare Provider BLS Certification.
+• Passing Score: 75% – Earn your Official Healthcare Provider BLS Certification.

-Unlimited Attempts – You’ll have up to 3 chances to pass before taking a mandatory review break.
+• 3 Attempts – You get up to three tries before a mandatory review break.

-• Submit When You’re Ready – Give everything one last look and click with confidence.
+• Submit with Confidence – Give it one last look and go for it.

 What Happens Next?

-Pass?
-Boom—you can now get your Official Healthcare Provider BLS Certification card! 🎉
+• Passed?
+You're now eligible to download your Official Healthcare Provider BLS Certification card.

 Need Help?